Theiremi/SLGreen/README.md

 A lot of features are yet to be integrated into this project, so any help doing this will be greatly appreciated !

+The code also hasn't been heavily tested, so **if you encounter issues, please report them** !

 If you wish to contribute, please fork the repository, create a new branch for your changes, and submit a pull request for review.

 ### License